aka Demon Baby; Little Devil

 Plot

 Coz Greenop starts the film well.
 Working on a miniscule budget, the Scottish Highlands are magnificently shot and the film has an expansive look as the duo set out.
 Things seem to brood with an anxiety, a sense of something not quite being right that you are unable to put your finger on in the ways that David Wayman’s advances keep being avoided or he is pushed away by girlfriend Carina Birrell.
 There is a police officer (Cameron Jack) lurking around, one of the few other characters in the film, and his intentions seem sinisterly ambiguous.
-The abruptness of the flashbacks and the gradual introduction of the pregnancy and the couple’s back history serves to introduce a series of spins that start effectively exposing the deeper truths beneath.
+The abruptness of the flashbacks and the gradual introduction of the pregnancy and the couple’s back history serves to introduce a series of spins that start exposing deeper truths beneath.

 It is in the latter half that Wandering Rose/Demon Baby moves over into its horror element, although it doesn’t always seem an easy fit.
 It is never particularly clear what has happened – is it Rose or her baby that has become possessed? – or what the entity inhabiting her is.
 Moreover, Coz Greenop’s appearances of the supernatural often seem truncated, not full scenes or else they end without much happening.
-Moreover, the use of more standard Hollywood ghost story effects tends to jolt you out of the mood of dis-ease that the rest of the film generates.
+Moreover, the use of more standard Hollywood ghost story effects tends to jolt you out of the mood of dis-ease that the earlier sections of the film generate.

 Coz Greenop next went on to direct the horror films Dark Beacon (2017) and House Red (2022), along with the non-genre crime film The Last Heist (2022).